 Greger laments that while evidence has been available for decades, governments are more concerned with supporting food and pharmaceutical industries regardless of the health costs to people and the environment.

-Over the years, as I’ve learned more about the impact of eating animal products on human health, wildlife, the environment and animal welfare, I’ve made changes to eat a whole-food plant-based diet.
+Over the years, as I’ve learned more about the impact of eating too many animal products on human health, wildlife, the environment and animal welfare, I’ve made changes to eat a whole-food plant-based diet.
 Reading Greger’s book has provided scientific evidence to support what I’ve read about health benefits in general.
 If you only read one book this year, make it this one!

 How Not To Die Cookbook by Michael Greger MD with Gene Stone & Robin Robertson